balena-io/balena-cli/doc/cli.markdown

-# Resin CLI Documentation
+# Balena CLI Documentation

-This tool allows you to interact with the resin.io api from the comfort of your command line.
+This tool allows you to interact with the balena api from the comfort of your command line.

-Please make sure your system meets the requirements as specified in the [README](https://github.com/resin-io/resin-cli).
+Please make sure your system meets the requirements as specified in the [README](https://github.com/balena-io/balena-cli).

 ## Install the CLI